-Whether I felt her eyes or heard her first, I am not sure, but I turn to see my cat yawning from the steps.
+Whether I felt her eyes or heard her first, I am not sure, but I turn to see my cat yawning from the porch steps.

 Somewhere a fire is burning, smoke rises to make clouds more earthly than celestial.
 Driving into town, the shoulder of the road flashes red with a crumpled fox.
 I am going to see Donald Trump in Valdosta, Georgia.

 The line of people curves from the parking lot to oxbow over the pedestrian bridge above Sugar Creek.
-The couple behind me has driven from Florida.
+A couple behind me has driven from Florida.
 They repeatedly mention how his events distribute more tickets than space allows.
 Everyone seems to understand this premonition to be true, we stand there anyway.
 Familiar faces say hello.
 The creek spills through a culvert between fortifying rocks now green with lichen in the spring warmth.
 Spanish moss hangs over the live oaks surrounded by a hedge of white azaleas.

 The music from the Trump rally is clear now.
 Rolling Stones, “Let’s Spend the Night Together,” followed by opera.
 I imagine Trump listening backstage.
 Elton John, then, The Rolling Stones again, but with a different song, “You Can’t Always Get What You Want.”
-Well dressed locals with tickets clenched in hand walk to the front of the line.
+Formally dressed southerners with tickets clenched in hand walk to the front of the line.
 How could all these people possibly have tickets?
 They circle around a few minutes later, dejected.
 Dudes in matching shirts meet their buddies up front and look back, certain they will make it inside.
 But we are still outdoors, surrounded by sparse rows of vendors selling Trump gear, so close to the entrance.
 The start time has already passed.

 Trump caws over the speakers, he says there are twelve-thousand people outside (there are maybe 1,200), then asks if anyone in the gymnasium would like to give up their spot for someone else.
 The faces of his supporters outside become sullen with loss as he offers up Nascar endorsements, live on stage.
 A woman conceals Trump’s book in her armpit, no longer imagining his signature.
 He says “Merry Christmas”, the crowd cheers, it’s February 29th.
 A group of men in the distance erupt in the appropriated chant for the Atlanta Braves.